In 'Babygirl,' Nicole Kidman's Costumes Reflect The Power Play — And Who's In Control

 “How many coffees do you drink a day?” he asks, with a glint in his eye.
 “None of your business,” retorts Romy, wearing a soft pink blouse and skirt, wrapped in a dove gray Max Mara wool-cashmere coat.
 She then yields: “Seven.”

 “We really wanted to show the amount of control she had in how she presents herself," says costume designer Bart, one half of Kurt and Bart.
-“Part of that was [her color] palette.
+“Part of that was [her colour] palette.
 Even though she's this super calculating and controlling executive, she [has] this hyper-feminine, but really neutral presentation.
-It's tone-on-tone and very pale colors.
+It's tone-on-tone and very pale colours.
 There's a level of remove.”

 Same goes for the luxurious, tactile fabrics and textures — cashmere, silk, and sheer organza — in her sumptuous wardrobe: "It feels very inviting and feminine.
 We wanted to show what happens when she loses control and goes down the rabbit hole," adds Bart.